 Fruits: crab apple, Blackberry, Gooseberry, Loganberry, Raspberry, Redcurrant, Strawberry, Tayberry.

 Exotics: Banana, Fig, Peach, Pomegranate, Nectarine, Watermelon.

 Find out more about seasonal foods throughout the year with a guide to Seasonal foods.

 August is the month of long, lazy, hazy days.
 Golden fields and swooping birds.

 Harvest in full swing across the countryside, allotments, and gardens.
 Time for camping, the beach, sitting back with a long cool drink and enjoying the heat.

 Even though it is the height of summer the nights are starting to draw in – as yet not unpleasantly so.
-Evenings can be spent walking in parks or countryside, seeing friends, enjoying a pint in a beer garden, or eating alfresco.
+Evenings can be spent walking in parks or the countryside, seeing friends, enjoying a pint in a beer garden, or eating alfresco.
 Watching the swallows and swifts swoop overhead, the resident birds having taken leave from their territories.
-Taking time to enjoy the balmy twilight as bats and owls awake to patrol their beat.
+Take time to enjoy the balmy twilight as bats and owls awake to patrol their beat.

 The mornings too are changing.
 If there is a heatwave, they may provide the only pleasant respite as dawn creeps ever later.
 There may be dew on the plants and the feeling that autumn is lying in wait.

 A bounty of fruits around, with trees and bushes laden with fruits and berries.

 Harvest.
 The harvest is now in full swing, and on good dry days can almost be a 24-hour operation.
 As the crop ripens farmers will be looking for optimum moisture content in the grain.
 Too damp and it will need to be machine dried, a very expensive procedure, too dry, and money is lost as the yield weight will be lighter.
 All the talk is about the yield.